 Sefer Hasidim rules that a man is obligated to teach his daughter practical halakha.
 While the author does not reject Rabbi Eliezer, he minimizes his position to refer only to the deep study of Talmud or to the “secrets of Torah”.
 A father must teach his daughter about the mitzvot and how to perform them so that she knows how to perform them properly.
-In essence, by limiting Rabbi Eliezer to the profundities and mysteries of Torah, it provides a rather broad framework for some form of education and together with Maimonides, it includes the possibility that such learning has merit for the women who engage in it (and for the men who teach them).
+In essence, by limiting Rabbi Eliezer to the profundities and mysteries of Torah, it provides a rather broad framework for some form of education, and together with Maimonides, it includes the possibility that such learning has merit for the women who engage in it (and for the men who teach them).

 The positions of Maimonides and Sefer Hasidim are essentially the only lens through which the discourse evolves, becoming codified into Shulchan Aruch and the Rema respectively.
-During the late middle ages, the sages of France and Germany accepted both approaches – the distinction between oral and written Torah presented by Maimonides (limiting women to written Torah) along with the clear need to teach daughters, indicating that women should be educated at home in basic Jewish texts and rituals.
+During the late middle ages, the sages of France and Germany accepted both approaches — the distinction between Oral and Written Torah presented by Maimonides (limiting women to Written Torah) along with the clear need to teach daughters—indicating that women should be educated at home in basic Jewish texts and rituals.
 Furthermore, there are credible accounts of outstanding educated women who served as religious leaders and scholars at this time.
 In the Cairo Geniza for instance, there are descriptions of elementary schools in which young girls and maidens studied as well as schools in which men and women served as teachers.
 Overall, however, few women had any comprehensive Jewish education despite the softening of Rabbi Eliezer’s position.

 The next section will examine some of the changes that began to take place in parts of Europe in the 19th century with regard to the education of girls in the fluency of Jewish sacred texts.
 The discourse documented in some of the responsa and historical documents from that time reflects both urgency and reluctance, qualities that will continue to be pronounced into the 21st century as the glass ceiling restricting women’s education incrementally and then exponentially rises.